Chinese poetry

-Chinese poetry is poetry written, spoken, or chanted in the Chinese language.
+Chinese poetry is poetry written, spoken, or chanted in the Chinese language, and a part of the Chinese literature.
 While this last term comprises Classical Chinese, Standard Chinese, Mandarin Chinese, Yue Chinese, and other historical and vernacular forms of the language, its poetry generally falls into one of two primary types, Classical Chinese poetry and Modern Chinese poetry.

-Poetry has consistently been held in extremely high regard in China, often incorporating expressive folk influences filtered through the minds of Chinese literation.
-In Chinese culture, poetry has provided a format and a forum for both public and private expressions of deep emotion, offering an audience of peers, readers, and scholars insight into the inner life of Chinese writers across more than two millennia.
-Chinese poetry often reflects the influence of China's various religious traditions as well.
+Poetry is consistently held in high regard in China, often incorporating expressive folk influences filtered through the minds of Chinese literati.
+Poetry provides a format and a forum for both public and private expressions of deep emotion, offering an audience of peers, readers, and scholars insight into the inner life of Chinese writers across more than two millennia.
+Chinese poetry often reflects the influence of China's various religious traditions.